 For further information please refer to the Under Reservation FAQ page.

-The CSO first suspended the publication of Crime statistics in 2014 following the Garda Inspectorate report identifying quality issues in relation to the recording of data on the PULSE system.
+The CSO first suspended the publication of Recorded Crime statistics in 2014 following the Garda Inspectorate report identifying quality issues in relation to the recording of data on the PULSE system.
 The PULSE system is the only source of recorded crime data available to the CSO to produce these statistics.
-PULSE data is an integral component of the calculation of Recidivism statistics.

-Since 2015, further quality issues have emerged regarding PULSE data and CSO took the decision in early 2017 to postpone further publication.
+Since 2015, further quality issues have emerged with regard to PULSE data and CSO took the decision in early 2017 to postpone further publication.

 The Quarter 1, 2017 Recorded Crime statistics release, originally due for publication in June 2017, was postponed by the CSO pending the completion of an internal review of 41 homicide incidents by An Garda Síochána (AGS) and the investigation of concerns raised separately by the CSO in respect of PULSE homicide records.